animir/node-rate-limiter-flexible/README.md

 ### Benchmark

+Test pure NodeJS endpoint in cluster of 4 workers by 1000 concurrent clients with maximum 2000 requests per sec during 30 seconds.

-Average latency of pure NodeJS endpoint limited by (all set up on one server):
+Average latency (all set up on one server):
 ```text
 1. Memory   0.34 ms
 2. Cluster  0.69 ms